101 things to do in Devon with kids

-My kids love an adventure playground and they are great places to visit in the autumn to run off energy.
+My kids love an adventure playground and they are great places to visit to run off energy.
 Just remember your flask of tea and a spare pair of trousers for those inevitable wet slide moments!

 Here’s some of the best adventure playgrounds in Devon as suggested by members of the Devon with Kids Facebook group:

 Read more about each of these free Devon adventure playgrounds.

 The deliciousness of locally produced Devon ice cream meets fun, fun fun at the Orange Elephant Ice Cream Parlour.
 Not only do the Taverners farm herd produce dozens of different flavours of cool dessert (with a bit of flavouring help from the Taverners family), your kinds can also run off the sugar in there play meadow.
 In July there’s also a Maize Maze.

 Visitor snapshot: Open Easter until Autumn – check the website | No dogs allowed | Free Parking | Orange Elephant Ice Cream Parlour